Towards Deep Active Learning in Avian Bioacoustics: Active Learning in Bird Sound Classification

 \section{Active Learning in Bird Sound Classification}

-{ \textbf{Challenges and Motivation}.} In \gls*{pam}, a feature vector $\mathbf{x} \in \mathcal{X}$ represents a $D$-dimensional instance, originating from either a focal recording where $\mathcal{X} = \mathcal{F}$, or a soundscape recording with $\mathcal{X} = \mathcal{S}$. \textbf{Focal recordings} are extensively available on the citizen-science platform \gls*{xc}~\cite{vellinga2015} with a global collection of over 800,000 recordings, making them particularly suitable for model training.
+{ \textbf{Motivation}.} In \gls*{pam}, a feature vector $\mathbf{x} \in \mathcal{X}$ represents a $D$-dimensional instance, originating from either a focal recording where $\mathcal{X} = \mathcal{F}$, or a soundscape recording with $\mathcal{X} = \mathcal{S}$. \textbf{Focal recordings} are extensively available on the citizen-science platform \gls*{xc}~\cite{vellinga2015} with a global collection of over 800,000 recordings, making them particularly suitable for model training.
 Large-scale bird sound classification models (e.g., BirdNET\cite{kahl2021birdnet}) are primarily trained on focals.
 These multi-class recordings feature isolated bird vocalizations where each instance $\mathbf{x}$ is associated with a class label $y \in \mathcal{Y}$, where $\mathcal{Y}=\{1,...,C\}$.
 The focal data distribution is denoted as $p_{\texttt{Focal}}( \mathbf{x},y)$.
 However, annotations from \gls*{xc} often come with weak labels, lacking precise vocalization timestamps.
-As noted by \citet{vanmerrienbour2024}.
 As noted by \citet{vanmerrienbour2024}, evaluating on focals does not adequately reflect a model's generalization performance in real-world \gls*{pam} scenarios, rendering them unsuitable for assessing deployment capabilities. \textbf{Soundscape recordings} are passively recorded in specific regions, capturing the entire acoustic environment for \gls*{pam} projects using static ARUs over extended periods.
-For instance, the High Sierra Nevada (HSN)~\cite{kahl2021birdnet} dataset includes long-duration soundscapes with precise labels and timestamps from multiple sites.
-These recordings are treated as multi-label tasks and are valuable for assessing model deployment in real-world \gls*{pam}.
+For instance, the High Sierra Nevada (HSN)~\cite{kahl2021birdnet} dataset includes long-duration soundscapes with precise labels and timestamps from multiple recording sites.
+Soundscapes are treated as multi-label tasks and are valuable for assessing model deployment in real-world \gls*{pam}.
 Each instance $\mathbf{x}$ is associated with multiple class labels $y \in \mathcal{Y}$, represented by a one-hot encoded multi-label vector $\mathbf{y} = [y_1, \ldots, y_C] \in {[0, 1]}^C$.
 An instance can contain no bird sounds, represented by a zero-vector $\mathbf{y} = \mathbf{0} \in \mathbb{R}^C$.
 Soundscapes' limited scale and the extensive annotation effort make them less suitable for large-scale model training.
-Yet, we believe that they are ideal for fine-tuning and adaptation in practical environments.
 We denote the soundscape data distribution as $p_{\texttt{Scape}}(\mathbf{x},\mathbf{y})$.
-The disparity in data distributions, $p_{\texttt{Scape}}(\mathbf{x},\mathbf{y}) \neq p_{\texttt{Focal}}(\mathbf{x},y)$, leads to a distribution shift that impacts the performance of \gls*{sota} bioacoustic models trained on focals when deployed in \gls*{pam}, where only a few labeled soundscapes are available for training.
-Therefore, we propose using deep \gls*{al} to efficiently adapt models to \gls*{pam} scenarios.
+The disparity in data distributions, $p_{\texttt{Scape}}(\mathbf{x},\mathbf{y}) \neq p_{\texttt{Focal}}(\mathbf{x},y)$, leads to a distribution shift that impacts the performance of \gls*{sota} bioacoustic models trained on focals when deployed in \gls*{pam}.
+Additionally, highly diverse deployment conditions in \gls*{pam} projects - such as background noise, recording devices, and their locations - also lead to domain differences within and between soundscape recordings.
+These variations further highlight the need for compact models that can quickly and easily adapt to changing environments.
+Thus, we argue that using labeled soundscapes in novel deployment scenarios for fine-tuning the model is vital.
+Therefore, we propose deep \gls*{al} to enable fast model adaption to various \gls*{pam} scenarios.

 { \textbf{{Our approach.}}} Our approach is detailed in \autoref{fig:GA}.
 We leverage the \texttt{BirdSet} dataset collection \cite{rauch2024birdset} to ensure comparability.